homerooliveira/SearchMovies/README.md

 ![image](.assets/search.gif)

-# Motivation
+## Motivation

 To improve the performance of the search request, I used the `throttle` function of `swift-async-algorithm` which ensures that the minimum interval has elapsed between text update so that the app doesn't make a request for every text update.
-For more info see the [SearchViewModel.swift](Shared/ViewModel/SearchViewModel.swift)
+For more info see `fetchAutoCompleTask` in [SearchViewModel.swift](Shared/ViewModel/SearchViewModel.swift)

-# Quick setup
+## Quick setup

 Change the string `"API_KEY"` in [SearchViewModel.swift](Shared/ViewModel/SearchViewModel.swift) to your API key of [TheMovieDB](https://developers.themoviedb.org/3/getting-started/introduction).